AdiPandya/HEA_SNR_Tutorials/README.md

 It also includes Python scripts for these tasks, which can be used to automate the analysis process.
 The tutorials provide step-by-step instructions on each step of the script, allowing for understanding and modification according to your needs.
 For more details, refer to the **[README](eROSITA_eSASS_Tutorials/README.md)** file in this directory.

 ##### Note: More tutorials will be added in the future to cover more aspects of X-ray spectral analysis and eROSITA data analysis.
+You can send your suggestions at aditya.pandya@astro.uni-tuebingen.de
 ---

 ####  References